-On this day 31 years ago, Steffi Graf defeated her great rival Gabriela Sabatini 6-3, 6-3 to win the Olympic gold medal in Seoul, earning an Olympic glory at the age of 19 and accomplishing something that will almost certainly stay out of reach for all the players in the following decades.
+On this day 32 years ago, Steffi Graf defeated her great rival Gabriela Sabatini 6-3, 6-3 to win the Olympic gold medal in Seoul, earning an Olympic glory at 19 and accomplishing something that will almost certainly stay out of reach for all everyone in the following decades.

-Steffi elevated her game to another level in 1988, though, winning a mind-blowing 86 out of 88 encounters and conquering 11 WTA titles.
-A teenager kicked off the season with the second Grand Slam crown in Australia, toppling Chris Evert in the title match before defending the Roland Garros title following demolition of Natasha Zveeva 6-0, 6-0 in 32 minutes, losing 13 points in the entire clash!
+Steffi elevated her game to another level in 1988, winning a mind-blowing 86 out of 88 encounters and conquering 11 WTA titles.
+A teenager kicked off the season with the second Major crown in Australia, toppling Chris Evert in the title match before defending the Roland Garros title following the demolition of Natasha Zvereva 6-0, 6-0 in 32 minutes, dropping 13 points in the entire clash!

 At Wimbledon, Graf took down the untouchable Martina Navratilova, trailing 7-5, 2-0 before shifting into a higher gear and sailing through the rest of the encounter, taking 12 of the next 13 games to lift her first title at the most prominent event of our sport.

-The pressure was on her at the US Open but nothing could have stopped an amazing German that season, ousting Gabriela Sabatini 6-3, 3-6, 6-1 in the final to achieve the first Calendar Grand Slam since Margaret Court in 1970 and become the first woman who did that on three different surfaces!
+The pressure was on her at the US Open, although nothing could have stopped an excellent German that season, ousting Gabriela Sabatini 6-3, 3-6, 6-1 in the final to achieve the first Calendar Grand Slam since Margaret Court in 1970 and become the first woman who did that on three different surfaces!

 In 1984, Steffi won the Olympic tournament in Los Angeles that was still the U21 demonstration event, standing as the biggest favorite in Seoul 1988 in the first official tennis tournament after 1924 and chasing what media forged as the Calendar Golden Slam, a feat that includes four Majors titles and Olympic gold in the same season!

-Against Sabatini, Graf played with less pressure than in the New York final a few weeks ago and she scored a 6-3, 6-3 triumph to complete an astonishing season, regardless of the remaining tournaments that year.
-An 18-year-old Sabatini had already beaten Graf in March and Steffi knew how dangerous her rival was, with the result that could have been much tighter if the Argentine used her chances more efficiently.
+Against Sabatini, Graf played with less pressure than in the New York final a few weeks ago and scored a 6-3, 6-3 triumph to complete an astonishing season, regardless of the remaining tournaments of the year.
+An 18-year-old Sabatini had already beaten Graf in March, and Steffi knew how dangerous her rival was, with the result that could have been much tighter had the Argentine used her chances more efficiently.

 The German defended three break chances in the opening game before giving serve away at 2-2 after netting an easy forehand that sent Gabriela in front.
-Still, Graf recovered instantly, breaking back after a good return in game six and delivering another break in game eight when Sabatini failed to control crafty slice backhand from her opponent.
+Still, Graf recovered instantly, breaking back after a good return in game six and delivering another break in game eight when Sabatini failed to control her opponent's crafty slice backhand.

 The Argentine had the opportunity to pull the break back, wasting two chances in the eighth game and paying the price a few minutes later when she dropped serve again to end the match on the losing side.
 Graf sealed the deal with an uncatchable forehand return to start a massive celebration, ruling the WTA world at that moment after holding all four Majors, winning 40 matches in a row and listening to the German anthem on the podium in Seoul with an Olympic gold medal around her neck.